 I have to be adventurous about my food selections to maximize my healthy choices.

 - I’ve tried using canned green jackfruit as a meat substitute.
 After trying it, it’s not for me personally.
-I prefer my jackfruit ripe.
+I prefer my jackfruit ripe, and as a dessert.

 - I’ve never been a fan of mushroom before because it sort of grosses me out.
-Now I eat them, and they taste good too as hamburger substitute, for example.
+Now I eat them, and they taste good too as hamburger substitute.

 - I like beans but not so much that I order bean burritos as first choice previous.
 Now, I get them.
 Black bean burritos actually taste good to me.